Canon 1Ds vs Sony NEX-3

 Review summary: Canon 1Ds vs Sony NEX-3

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds and the Sony NEX-3?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1Ds:

 - Easier framing: Has an optical viewfinder for image framing and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.